gauri25bce10070/Intermolecular-forces-explorer/readme.md

 3. JavaScript

 # How to Run
-1. Download or copy the project files
+1. Download or copy the project files.
-2. Open the .html file in any web browser
+2. Open the .html file in any web browser.
-3. Select a molecule from the dropdown menu
+3. Select a molecule from the dropdown menu.
-4. View the results instantly
+4. View the results instantly.

-# Learning Outcome
+# Learning Outcomes
-1. Understand types of intermolecular forces
+1. Understanding types of intermolecular forces
-2. Compare their strengths
+2. Comparing their strengths
-3. Learn how molecular structure affects forces
+3. Learning how molecular structure affects forces

 # Future Enhancements
 1. Add more molecules for deeper analysis